pepemanboy/Marlin-2.0-Ender-3-SKR-1.3/README.md

+# Summary
-**Marlin 2.0 Bugfix with changes for my Modded Ender-3 with SKR V1.3 and BLTouch v3.0**
+Marlin 2.0 Bugfix with changes for my Modded Ender-3 with SKR V1.3 and BLTouch v3.0.

+# Changelist
 June 4, 2022 - Changed to Screw-In stud thermistor (104GT-2) and copper block.

 December 20, 2020 - Changed TriangleLabs Titan to TriangleLabs BMG.
 Used this extruder mod: https://www.thingiverse.com/thing:3781222